Rules

 PFD Exception

-The only exception is the clothing exception when the angler can stop moving and fishing, lines out of the water and proceed to remove PFD in order to remove or add clothing for comfort.
+The only exception to this rule is the clothing exception; in such cases, the angler can stop moving and fishing, take their line out of the water and proceed to remove PFD in order to remove or add clothing for comfort.
 The angler can only proceed when the PFD is put back on and fastened properly.
-(Full rule as stated in KBF Rules)

-Inflatable PFDs are allowed, this however excludes the belt style inflatable which is not allowed.
-We also do not recommend anglers use manual only inflatable PFDs although they are permissible in 2023.
+Inflatable PFDs are allowed; this however excludes the belt style inflatable which is NOT allowed.
+We also do not recommend anglers use manual only inflatable PFDs although they are permissible.
 Please consider automatic versions and please maintain and test your PFDs as recommended by the manufacturer.

-Check In at the event Headquarters will be mandatory for 2023.
+Check-In at the event headquarters is mandatory after the tournament for all anglers who wish to retain their points.
 Anglers must sign in at the HQ location in order to receive points.
-You do not have to stay for the awards, although you must be present for awards.
+You do not have to stay for the awards ( you can sign in and leave), although you must be present to receive prizes (we do not ship trophies).

 Communications During Competition

-Communication with anglers verbally is allowed for anglers sharing the same water, and conversation are not restricted in this scenario.
-All electronic communications as stated in the KBF standard (6-C) are in effect.
+Verbal communication with anglers is allowed for anglers sharing the same water, and conversations are not restricted in this scenario.
+Electronic communications are however not permitted between anglers on the water, as stated in the KBF standard (6-C).

 Measuring Boards

-Acceptable measuring boards for all KBF competitions are the aluminum Ketch Products Measuring Board, the Ketch Karbonate (plastic) and the Ketch X. (As stated in KBF Rules)
+Acceptable measuring boards for all KBF competitions are the aluminum Ketch Products Measuring Board, the Ketch Karbonate (plastic) and the Ketch X (as stated in KBF Rules), as well as the YakAttack Leaderboard.

 Event Disputes and Questions